About Survival Run CANADA

 This insurance needs to cover you during SURVIVAL RUN.
 You are REQUIRED to carry this Insurance if you are in the race and are not a resident of Canada.
 Residents of Canada must sign an additional waiver and show their proof of valid provincial medical insurance.
 If you have similar insurance with our minimum required coverage through another provider and can provide a valid Certificate of Proof, please send it to us AFTER your have completed your Race Application & Registration.

-- Visit one of the Websites linked below.
+- Produce Canadian Provincial Insurance, or visit one of the Websites linked below.